CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 these individuals are their current lifetime durations (which is naturally *less* than their actual lifetimes).

-.. note:: There is also left-censorship, where an individuals birth event is not seen.
+.. note:: There is also left-censoring, where an individuals birth event is not seen.

 A common mistake data analysts make is choosing to ignore the right-censored individuals.
-We shall see why this is a mistake next:
+We will see why this is a mistake next.

 Consider a case where the population is actually made up of two subpopulations, :math:`A` and :math:`B`.
 Population :math:`A` has a very